How long do positions stay active?

 Anyone who is a professional reference.
 Some examples: professors, teachers, guidance counselors, employers, coaches, etc. Anyone that you have done work for and can attest to you being a good student/employee.
 Do not provide family members or friends.
 They are not "professional."
 Also, be sure to ask if they will provide you with a "positive" recommendation.

 Letters can be attached to your application under the "references" attachment box.
 Some references also prefer to send the letters directly to the organization.
-Donna Laroya's contact information can be found on the "contact" tab.
+Please contact the University Relations coordinator at firstname.lastname@example.org

 You have to apply to the position first.
 Managers will then review applicants and identify students to bring in for an interview.